MonolithProjects/ansible-github_actions_runner/README.md

 # Directory where the local runner will be installed
 runner_dir: /opt/actions-runner

-# Directory where the runner package will be dowloaded
-runner_pkg_tempdir: /tmp/gh_actions_runner

 # Version of the GitHub Actions Runner
 runner_version: "latest"